 Physical exams, X-rays, and blood tests such as C-reactive protein (CRP) and erythrocyte sedimentation rate can all be used to identify inflammation (ESR).

-This reaction needs a genetic predisposition; that is, only those who express certain proteins are allergic to certain types of chemical exposure.
+This reaction needs a genetic predisposition; only those who express certain proteins are allergic to certain types of chemical exposure.

 Sneezing, itching of the nose, eyes, and roofs of the mouth, watery, red, and swollen eyes, tingling in the mouth, swelling of the lips, tongue, face, throat, hives, anaphylaxis, rashes, cough, chest pains, short breath, and wheezing are all indications of an allergic response.